 Location: Phi Phi Don, Thailand

-Upon return to Argo, we had lunch and then Marine Biology class on out deck.
-We are really starting to get into the full swing of classes on board, and we are all getting the hang of the classification of different marine species.
-After the biology class, we had a recap of how to use our dive tables to calculate how long we could dive for.
-Hopefully we will all be ready for the upcoming test to certify us all as divers.
+Upon return to Argo, we had lunch and then Marine Biology class out on deck.
+We are really starting to get into the full swing of classes onboard, and we are all getting the hang of the classification of different marine species.
+After the biology class, we had a recap of how to use our dive tables to calculate how long we could dive.
+Hopefully, we will all be ready for the upcoming test to certify us all as divers.

 In our final class of the day, Oceanography, we learned about continental drift and plate tectonics.
 Once we had the concept of moving plates down, we took a trip up on deck to learn about “cake tectonics.”
 While it may seem like a bunch of cake lovers looking for an excuse to eat more cake, it was a really good example of the different types of plate movements.
 Once the demonstration of converging, diverging and transforming cakes was completed, we all grabbed a piece of the cake tectonics and leaned over the water, so as to avoid getting any crumbs on the freshly washed deck.

 All in all, a very busy, informative, and tasty day!